Professor Karim Djemame

 I have chaired a number of international workshops at Leeds (UKPEW and VeCOS), and hosted conferences/workshops elsewhere (ISIIC, Scalcom, Service Level Agreements, Tools for an Energy Efficient Cloud, GECON).
 I am the co-founder of the Heterogeneous Hardware & Software Alliance (HH&S), an initiative undertaken by the TANGO (Transparent heterogeneous hardware Architecture deployment for eNergy Gain in Operation) project.
 The alliance aims to join efforts of organisations interested in the development of future technologies and tools to advance and take full advantage of computing and applications using heterogeneous hardware.

-- MSc Programme Manager ACS with Distributed Systems - Cloud Computing
+- Programme Manager Advanced Computer Science - Cloud Computing

 Distributed systems; Cloud computing; Energy efficiency; Heterogeneous parallel architectures; Performance evaluation, Parallel and Distributed Simulation.